Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 Mio was enthused, "Haha, you're an asset to the team, you two!"

 Riku looked away, explained away humbly, "...
 Riku just doing job."
-Manana looked at him, silently knew he was enjoying himself.
+Manana looked at him, silently knew he was enjoying the flattery, and perhaps relieved they had got closer.

 #### (End of Riku and Manana's Hero Quest)